solonish/test/README.md

 this check by supplying the command line flag `-disable-approved-check` to the Issuer Deployment.

+### Authentication

 Please note that if you are using [KIAM](https://github.com/uswitch/kiam) for authentication, this plugin has been tested on KIAM v4.0.
 [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) is also tested and supported.

-There is a custom AWS authentication method we have coded into our plugin that allows a customer to define a Kubernetes secret with AWS Creds passed in, example [here](https://github.com/cert-manager/aws-privateca-issuer/blob/master/config/samples/secret.yaml).
+There is a custom AWS authentication method we have coded into our plugin that allows a customer to define a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) with AWS Creds passed in, example [here](https://github.com/cert-manager/aws-privateca-issuer/blob/master/config/samples/secret.yaml).
 The customer applies that file with their creds and then references the secret in their Issuer CRD when running the plugin, example [here](https://github.com/cert-manager/aws-privateca-issuer/blob/master/config/samples/awspcaclusterissuer_ec/_v1beta1_awspcaclusterissuer_ec.yaml#L8-L10).

 ## Running the tests